julelang/manual/src/std/net.md

 Exceptionals are always will be `AddrError`.

 `fn Network(self): str`\
-Returns the address's netword name.
+Returns the address's network name.

 `fn Str(self): str`\
 Returns string form of address.